chan18/chandrakanth/input/index.md

 Title: Welcome to Chandu.cc
 Description: introduction
-Lead: I am a full stack enginner and open enthusiastic
+Lead: I am a full stack engineer and open enthusiastic
 ---

-> I work as a full stack enginner
+> I work as a full stack engineer

 I mostly do full stack development in my job, But i am interested in various different technologies in the computer science and software industry.
 These are some of the interesting areas that i blog, Talk and build my side project around.

-**Languages** c99, C#, Javascript, Typescript **frameworks** .Net Core, Angular
+**Languages** c99, C#, Javascript, Typescript, SQL

+**frameworks** .Net Core, Angular

 **Computer Science** Automata theory, Compiler design, operating system, Distributed and cloud computing, Networking and security, Computer Architecture, Computer Graphics.